Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Related Work

 \subsubsection{Networks for manifold-valued grids}

-ManifoldNet~\cite{chakraborty2020manifoldnet} is a convolutional neural network that can take manifold-valued images as input.
+ManifoldNet~\citep{chakraborty2020manifoldnet} is a convolutional neural network that can take manifold-valued images as input.
 Convolutions in manifolds are generalized through weighted averaging.
-However, in contrast to our approach, their layers can only work on \textit{regular grids} as underlying structure and not on general graphs.
-A similar approach for convolutions using diffusion means was presented in~\cite{sommer2020horizontal}.
+However, in contrast to our approach, their layers can only work on \textit{regular grids} as an underlying structure and not on general graphs.
+A similar convolutional approach using diffusion means was presented by~\cite{sommer2020horizontal}.